C11837/at-vision-drift-detection-app/README.md

 ```

 Then restart the dev server.
 When both the frontend and backend are running you should be able to sign in at <http://localhost:5173/login> using the default credentials (`user` / `password`).
 After authentication you will be redirected to the dashboard.

+### Model Metadata Registration Workflow

+On the **Model Metadata** page you will be prompted to choose whether the data for a new model is **restricted** or not:

+* **Restricted** – If you select “Yes”, the UI displays instructions and a link to download the Python client module from the backend.
+Run this module on the machine where the data resides.
+The script calculates model statistics locally using the helper functions from `data_generator.py` and then posts only the aggregate metrics back to the server.
+Once uploaded the model will appear in the Registered Models page.

+* **Unrestricted** – If you select “No”, a form is displayed where you can enter the model name, choose a connector and provide paths to the training and production data.
+Submitting the form triggers the server to compute the metrics immediately (dummy calculations in the prototype).
+The computed metrics are displayed and the new model is added to the registry.

 ## Building for Production